zhaxinge/zhaxinge/README.md

 ### Repository Overview
 In this repository, you will find a range of projects and analyses focused on various aspects of urban spatial analytics.
 Some of the key areas of exploration include:

-- **Cities**: [Precision-Forecast]()Investigating urban systems, land use patterns, urban design, and the interplay of various factors shaping urban environments.
+- **Cities**: [Precision-Forecast](https://github.com/zhaxinge/Precision-Forecast) Investigating urban systems, land use patterns, urban design, and the interplay of various factors shaping urban environments.
-- **Transportation**: [Predictive-Parking-Occupancy]()[xy-scooter]() Analyzing transportation networks, mobility patterns, and the impact of transportation infrastructure on urban dynamics and accessibility.
+- **Transportation**: [Predictive-Parking-Occupancy](https://github.com/zhaxinge/Predictive-Parking-Occupancy), [xy-scooter](https://github.com/zhaxinge/xy-scooter) Analyzing transportation networks, mobility patterns, and the impact of transportation infrastructure on urban dynamics and accessibility.
-- **Housing**:  [Kenya-Land-Value]() Understanding the socio-economic characteristics of urban populations and exploring their implications on urban development and planning.
+- **Housing**:  [Kenya-Land-Value](https://github.com/zhaxinge/Kenya-Land-Value) Understanding the socio-economic characteristics of urban populations and exploring their implications on urban development and planning.

 ### Contact
 I am always open to collaborations, discussions, and feedback.
 If you have any questions, suggestions, or would like to connect with me, please feel free to reach out via email at [ssee0132@gmail.com] or connect with me on [LinkedIn](linkedin.com/in/xinge-zhang-b26a4521a).